Facco-Bruno/MLOps-Basic-Application/README.md

-# MLOps-Studies
+# MLOps-Basic-Application
-Repository with some code about MLOps applications
+Repository with some code about MLOps application with code, some tools used:
+* MLFlow
+* FastAPI
+* Evidently